 But your ultimate aim is not just to encourage people to consume and engage with the content (although that is a VERY important part of the process).
-What you want is to encourage people to take action.
+What you want is to encourage people to take the required action.

 And this is where your expertise as a content marketer comes into the picture.

 If you have been having trouble with this lately, fret not – you’ve landed on just the right page.
-We’re going to share tried-and-tested content marketing tips for optimizing conversions.
+We’re going to share tried and tested Content Marketing Tips for optimizing conversions.

 If you don’t know where you stand, how will you know which direction is the right one for you and what steps to take next?

-So it is decided: you need to monitor your conversion rate before you can figure out how to improve it.
+Hence, you need to monitor your conversion rate before you can figure out how to improve it.

 How do you do that?